RaghadmD0/homeTask_day2/README.md

 # 🎓 Student Performance Data Analysis

-This project provides a simple exploratory data analysis (EDA) on a student dataset using Python and pandas.
+This project provides a simple data analysis on a student dataset using Python and pandas.
 The dataset contains information about student names, classes, marks, and gender.

 ---